|for students & supervisors||STUDENT EMPLOYMENT HANDBOOK|

 1) Complete I-9 (Employment Eligibility Verification) and W-4 (Employee Withholding Allowance Certificate) forms.
 It is a federal requirement that you complete this paperwork after you are hired, but before working any hours.
 You need to do this only once during your time at CC.
-Pick up the forms from the Financial Aid Office (Cutler Hall, 2nd floor) or open and print them from the website (see above).
+Pick up the forms from the Financial Aid Office (Spencer Center, 1st floor) or open and print them from the website (see above).
 Once completed, return these forms to Financial Aid.

 If you are interested in receiving your earnings via direct deposit, please print out the Direct Deposit form and drop it off either in the Financial Aid or Payroll Office.

 Logging Your Hours

 To log in your hours and submit timesheets, you must log in to Self-Service Banner, click on Employee tab, and then choose Timesheet.
 From the drop down menu, select the correct pay period and start entering your hours.
 You can also view this video for instructions: Timesheet Video.
-For any timesheet questions, please contact the Student Employment Coordinator, Lucie Holloway, in the Financial Aid Office: 719-389-6908.
+For any timesheet questions, please contact the Student Employment Coordinator, Colleen Smith, in the Financial Aid Office: 719-389-6908.